 Note; From here, you can access the Shelton Canal Locks and the Shelton Riverwalk.
 Head left over the Derby/Shelton Bridge (Bridge St) utilizing the sidewalk.
 After crossing the bridge take an immediate left down an access ramp which will bring you to Canal St.

-To check out the Shelton Canal Locks; Head right on-road along lightly traveled Canal St. You'll see portions of the old canal along your left, as some sections have been covered.
+To check out the Shelton Canal Locks & Shelton Riverwalk West; Head right on-road along lightly traveled Canal St. Turn right past the large brick building along a brick lined path.
+This leads to Shelton Riverwalk West.
+I have not checked out the Riverwalk yet.
+Turn left and follow the brick lined trail alongside the river.
+Then turn left back out to Canal St and continue right on-road.
+You'll see portions of the old canal along your left, as some sections have been covered.
 Railroad tracks are along your left and old brick mill buildings to your right.
-After a 0.5 mile you'll come to a gate.
+After 0.5 miles you'll come to a gate.
 Look right for the opening.
 You cross over an old canal lock which brings you to a hard packed dirt road.
 A signboard is located here with some history of the 1867 canal.
 For more information visit; SHELTON CANAL .
 The canal and railroad tracks run along your left, while the Housatonic River is down along your right.
 Duck Island is out in the river.
 Follow the road to another gate with views of the Derby-Shelton Dam.
-This is only 3/4 miles from the end of the Derby Greenway.
+This is only 0.8 miles from the end of the Derby Greenway.